petbrain/uw/README.md

 The basic UW values do not require memory allocation.
 Functions never return pointers to UW value, they always return the whole 128 bit structure.
-But in most cases they accept pointers to values as arguments to make things a bit more efficient.
+It's the caller's responsibility to destroy values returned by functions.
-Functions do not and should not modify arguments, they treat them as immutable.
+The simplest and natural way to do that is assigning them to automatically cleaned local variables declared with `UwValue`.

-Variables should always be declared using `UwValue` type specifier and initialization clause.
+Generally speaking, variables should always be declared using `UwValue` type specifier and initialization clause.
 Such variables are automatically destroyed on scope exit thanks to `gnu::cleanup` attribute.
 Yes, it's a `GNU` extension, but this is supported by `Clang` too.
 Sorry, msvc users.